jross765/kmymoney-api-examples/README.md

 ## What Does It Do?
 Guess what: This module contains example pograms (no, really?!).
-They demonstrate how to use the API (all levels: Core, Specialized Entities, Extensions).
+They demonstrate how to use the API (all levels: Core, Specialized Entities, Extensions, and mixed).

 ## What the Programs are
 Theses programs are simple *example* programs demonstrating the correct / suggested use of the KMyMoney
 API library, partially replacing a user documentation that does not exist in the current version.

+The author tries to find a good balance between trivial read-only examples (that actually are of no use) and complicated read-write examples (that may reflect all the world's actual complexity, but take too long to grasp when you are new to the show).
+Surprisingly often, he has found only one single trivial example in other projects.

 ## What the Programs are Not
 * They are *not* general-purpose tools.

-  Yes, you will partially find "siblings" of these programs in the module "Tools", and these tools have partially evolved from these examples.
+  Yes, you will partially find "siblings" of these programs in the module "Tools", and these tools have partially evolved from these examples and vice versa.

   However, you will also see that it takes a lot more to make a general-purpose tool of such a program -- not only technical work like parsing the input data from the command line and